 Conclusion: Have something to say about this tutorial?
 The methods given above are really simple to get this job done.
 I sincerely recommend you to have a try.
 If this tutorial is helpful, please share with people around you.

-The introduction of streaming music sites like Apple, Spotify, Amazon, Deezer, Pandora has reportedly started the likes to download songs for an offline listening.
+The introduction of streaming music sites has reportedly started the likes to download songs for an offline listening.
 While the music providers currently say no-no unless you are always subscribed to the service.
 But some make it different!
 To play streaming music offline without being a durable subscriber, you can use with AudiCable Audio Recorder.
 This is an amazing audio recorder, allowing music enthusiasts to record songs from Spotify, Amazon Music, Tidal, Line, Deezer, YouTube, Pandora and etc. Still, recorded songs will be converted to MP3, AAC, WAV, FLAC, AIFF formats.
 Optional output quality can be chosen from 320kbps, 256kbps, 192kbps to 128kbps.
 Most important, all the songs are placed to PC local path directly, which means that you can freely play songs offline permanently.